steinwurf/kw/README.rst

 kw
 ==

-This is the default description, please change it.
+kw is a tiny library which enables the use of keyword arguments in c++.

 .. contents:: Table of Contents:
    :local: